Black in Wild

 **Note: the opinions represented in this podcast and throughout each episode are not representative of any agency or organization.

-Note: the opinions and perspectives shared in this episode and on this show are not reflective of any organization or agency.
+*Note: The opinions and perspectives represented in this conversation are not representative of any agency, company, business, or organization.

 Disclaimer